lmaurits/BEASTling/docs/tutorial.rst

     350     9.76865513833624        -3374.804298810213      -3365.0356436718766     0.5743386655139796      12.162617357413152      0.0
     400     15.039986971266185      -3337.727626512908      -3322.687639541642      0.4267277279981509      17.4339491903431        0.0

 (head is a command available in most Unix-based platforms like Linux and OS X which prints the first 10 lines of a file.
 You can just look at the first ten rows of your file in Excel or similar if you don't have head available)

 Don't panic if you don't see exactly the same numbers in your file.
 BEAST uses a technique called Markov Chain Monte Carlo (MCMC) which is based on random sampling of trees, so every run of a BEAST analysis will give slightly different results, but the overall statistics should be the same from run to run.
 Imagine tossing a coin 100 times and writing down the result.
 If two people do this and compare the first 10 lines of their results, they will not see exactly the same sequence of heads and tails, and the same is true of two BEAST runs.
 But both people should see roughly 50 heads and roughly 50 tails over all 100 tosses.

 Even though you will have different numbers, you should see the same 6 columns in your file.
 Just for now, we will focus on the first five.
-The Sample column simply indicates which sample each line corresponds to.
-We asked BEAST to draw 500,000 samples (with the chain_length setting).
+The `sample` column simply indicates which sample each line corresponds to.
+We asked BEAST to draw 500,000 samples (with the `chain_length` setting).
 Usually, not ever sample in an MCMC analysis, because consecutive samples are too similar to one another.
 Instead, some samples are thrown away, and samples are kept at some periodic interval.
 By default, BEASTling keeps enough samples so that the log file contains 10,000 samples.
 In this case, this means keeping every 50th sample, which is why we see 0, 50, 100, 150, etc in the first column.
-The next three columns, prior, likelihood and posterior, record the important probabilities of the underlying model:  the prior probability of the tree and any model parameters, the likelihood of the data under the model, and the posterior probability which is the product of these two values.
+The next three columns, `prior`, `likelihood` and `posterior`, record the important probabilities of the underlying model:  the prior probability of the tree and any model parameters, the likelihood of the data under the model, and the posterior probability which is the product of these two values.
 These probabilities are stored logarithmically, e.g. the probability 0.5 would be stored as -0.69, which is the natural logarithm of 0.5.
 This simply makes it easier for computers to store very small numbers, which are common in these analyses.
-The fifth column, treeHeight, records the height of each of the sampled trees (the sum of all the branch lengths from the root to the leaves).
-Later, we will provide calibration dates for some of the Indo-European languages, and then the treeHeights will be recorded in units of years, and these values will give us an estimate of the age of proto-Indo-European.
-However, in this simple analysis, we have no calibrations, so the treeHeight is in units of the average number of changes which have happened in the data from the root to the leaves.
+The fifth column, `treeHeight`, records the height of each of the sampled trees (the sum of all the branch lengths from the root to the leaves).
+Later, we will provide calibration dates for some of the Indo-European languages, and then the `treeHeights` will be recorded in units of years, and these values will give us an estimate of the age of proto-Indo-European.
+However, in this simple analysis, we have no calibrations, so the `treeHeight` is in units of the average number of changes which have happened in the data from the root to the leaves.

 Log files like this one are usually inspected using specialist tools to extract information from them (such as the mean value of a parameter across all samples, which is commonly used as an estimate of the parameter).
 A tool called Tracer is distributed with BEAST and can be used for this task.
 We will discuss using Tracer later.
 For now, let's turn our attention to the other log file.

-beastling.nex is a tree log file which contains the actual 10,000 sampled trees themselves.
-This file is in a format knows as Nexus, which itself expresses phylogenetic trees in a format known as Newick, which uses nested brackets to represent trees.
+`beastling.nex` is a tree log file which contains the actual 10,000 sampled trees themselves.
+This file is in a format knows as `Nexus <https://en.wikipedia.org/wiki/Nexus_file>`_, which itself expresses phylogenetic trees in a format known as `Newick <https://en.wikipedia.org/wiki/Newick_format>`_, which uses nested brackets to represent trees.
 If you open this file in a text-editor like Notepad and scroll down a little, you will be able to see these Newick trees, but they are very hard to read directly, especially for large trees.
-Instead, these files can be visualised using special purpose programs, which makes things much easier.
-FigTree is a popular example.
+Instead, these files can be visualised using special purpose programs, which makes things much easier.  `FigTree <http://tree.bio.ed.ac.uk/software/figtree/>`_ is a popular example, but there are many more.
 Let's take a look at our trees!

-Remember there are 10,000 trees saved in the beastling.nex file.
+Remember there are 10,000 trees saved in the `beastling.nex` file.
 When you open the file in FigTree, by default it will show you the first one in the file (which corresponds to sample 0 in the beastling.log file).
 There are Prev/Next arrows near the top right of the screen which let you examine each tree in turn.
 The first tree in the file is the starting point of the Markov Chain, and BEAST chooses it at random.
 So the first tree you are looking at will probably not look like a plausible history of Indo-European!
 Here is an example:

 .. image:: images/tutorial_tree_01.png